 April was always captivated by light and reflection.
 As a sculptor, she is interested in not only the subject matter of her art, but also the way light and shadow interact with the sculpture itself.
 Glass not only creates beautiful reflections and shadows, but also lets light flow through it, giving life to the glass, allowing it to have conversations with you as you interact with and observe it.
 This is what drew April to working in glass.

-April’s work has been displayed in a number of shows: Prairie Lakes Regional Arts Council Juried Art Shows 2015, 2016, and 2017; Guest Artist Exhibition at the Children’s Museum of Southern Minnesota May 2016; “Show Your Artistic License” 401 Project Fall 2015; Prairie Lakes Regional Arts Council Grantee Exhibit 2013, 2017 and 2019; Reflections in Glass Solo Shows St. Peter Public Library 2012, 2016 ; “Celebrate, Contemplate” juried show Flow Art Space, St. Paul December 2016; Healing Arts Show Owatonna Hospital – Owatonna Arts Center March-June 2017; Reflections in Glass solo show Waseca Arts Center November 2017; Reflection/Refraction: capturing joy through glass, Saint Peter Arts Center March 2018; The Midwest Regional at Woman Made Gallery, Chicago January 2019; and The Guild, Northfield August 2019.
+April was awarded first place at the Woman Made Mid-West Regional Exhibit 2019 in Chicago and received a MN State Arts Board Grant in 2021.
+April’s work has been displayed in a number of shows: Prairie Lakes Regional Arts Council Juried Art Shows 2015, 2016, and 2017; Guest Artist Exhibition at the Children’s Museum of Southern Minnesota May 2016; “Show Your Artistic License” 401 Project Fall 2015; Prairie Lakes Regional Arts Council Grantee Exhibit 2013, 2017 and 2019; Reflections in Glass Solo Shows St. Peter Public Library 2012, 2016 ; “Celebrate, Contemplate” juried show Flow Art Space, St. Paul December 2016; Healing Arts Show Owatonna Hospital – Owatonna Arts Center March-June 2017; Reflections in Glass solo show Waseca Arts Center November 2017; Reflection/Refraction: capturing joy through glass, Saint Peter Arts Center March 2018; The Midwest Regional at Woman Made Gallery, Chicago January 2019; The Guild, Northfield August 2019, Up Close & Sculptural Minnetonka Center for the Arts 2020, Hopkins Center for the Arts 2021, and MnState Fair Artist in Residence 2021.